Premarital Counseling

 Premarital counselors may also employ strategies from the Gottman Institute using the Gottman method, which takes a multifaceted approach to resolving conflicts in relationships.
 These strategies emphasize effective communication and understanding between partners to prevent short-term conflicts from becoming harbored resentment.
 The institute has researched and studied relationships to identify harmful communication patterns, such as criticism, defensiveness, contempt, and stonewalling, which can escalate conflicts.
 The Gottman method provides couples with tools to shift these negative behaviors toward constructive communication.
 Your premarital counselor may use these tools to help you and your partner build emotional intelligence, help each other recognize and manage their own emotions, as well as understand your partner's feelings.
 By fostering empathy, active listening, and the skills to compromise, the Gottman method empowers couples to navigate conflicts in a healthier, more constructive way.

-Who can benefit from premarital counseling?
+Who can benefit from this counseling?

 Whatever relationship concerns fill your table of contents, premarital counseling is a potential avenue for couples who plan to get married and want to gain the skills that could save their relationship in the future.
 It's a common misconception that only people in terrible circumstances need counseling.
 Couples of any race, gender, age, or previous marriage history can benefit from this type of counseling.